Google Analytics 4 for Shopify: complete setup guide 2026

 Audiences automatically become available in Google Ads for targeting within 24-48 hours.
 For email marketing, you need to export or link audiences via Customer Match.

-Which GA4 reports should you view for e-commerce?
-The 4 most important reports are: Monetization overview (revenue and AOV), E-commerce purchases (product performance), User acquisition (traffic sources) and Funnel exploration (where customers drop off).
+Which GA4 reports should you check for e-commerce?
+The 4 most important reports are: Monetization overview (revenue and AOV), E-commerce purchases (product performance), User acquisition (traffic sources), and Funnel exploration (where customers drop off).
 Check these weekly for data-driven decisions.

-Standard GA4 reports are overwhelming for those used to the simplicity of Universal Analytics.
+Standard GA4 reports are overwhelming for those accustomed to the simplicity of Universal Analytics.
 Focus on these core reports for e-commerce.

 The 4 essential standard reports